ma-schulze/daedalus_release/SP_AE_README.md

 > **This run does not terminate on its own for 24 hours** (it keeps exploring / re-entering).
 Let it run
 > for about **1 hour**, then stop it.

-**To stop the run after ~1 hour**, open a second terminal on the node (or forward another SSH session) and send a graceful termination signal to all analysis processes:
+**To stop the run after ~1 hour**, press `Ctrl+C`.
+To make sure that all subprocesses terminate, you can also send a graceful termination signal to all analysis processes:

 ```bash
 pkill -f main.py